Car Insurance Claim Deadlines: Statute of Limitations by State

 The Discovery Rule

 In some cases, injuries are not immediately apparent after an accident.
 The discovery rule starts the statute of limitations clock from the date you discovered the injury (or reasonably should have discovered it), rather than the date of the accident.
 This most commonly applies to soft tissue injuries, internal trauma, or neurological damage that surfaces days or weeks later.
-However, courts — particularly in states like Georgia — apply this rule very narrowly in car accident cases, since most injuries are considered immediately apparent.
+However, courts apply this rule very narrowly in car accident cases, since most injuries are considered immediately apparent.
 Do not count on this exception unless a qualified attorney confirms it applies to your specific situation.

 Minor Claimants

 If the accident victim is under 18 years old at the time of the accident, most states pause the statute of limitations until the minor turns 18.
 The standard adult deadline then begins from that birthday.
 This protects children who cannot legally act on their own behalf.
 In Minnesota, the tolling period provides for six years or one year after the 18th birthday — whichever is longer.
+In Louisiana, the suspension may extend until a minor's 20th birthday.
 In some states like Florida, the tolling may be capped regardless of the victim's age at the time of the accident.

 Mental Incapacity